 The allure of ancient Roman coins extends beyond their mere monetary value.
 These coins are cherished by numismatists and history enthusiasts alike for their rich historical significance and craftsmanship.
-This article delves into the world of ancient Roman coins, examining their origins, types, and factors that influence their current market value.
+This article delves into the world of ancient Roman coins, examining their origins, types, and factors that influence their market value.

 Introduction to Ancient Roman Coins